adc0032/UtilityBloodTranscriptomes/README.md

 *User will need to update paths to data and to sra folder.*

 #### `trimseq.sh`
 The second script took the fastq files and trims them based on 100bp read sizes.
-Files were renamed with species identifier and placed into directory `trimmed`
+Files were renamed with species identifier and placed into directory `trimmed`.

 *User will need to update paths to reflect user environment*

 #### `mitozseq.sh`
 The third script used the trimmed fastq sequences and runs them through the fast mode of MitoZ.

 [MitoZ](https://github.com/linzhi2013/MitoZ/tree/master/version_2.4-alpha) will need to be downloaded and set up.
 (I ran a conda installation)

 *User will need to update information on reads and MitoZ run preferences*